ccoris/HEDO/README.md

 # Hyper-Enabled Drone Operator

-This project serves as a proof-of-concept system to fly a Skydio drone using a set of Bebop Forte Data-Gloves.
+This project serves as a proof-of-concept system to fly a Skydio drone using a set of Forte Data-Gloves from Bebop Sensors.
 Several test scripts for the data-gloves are also included to make development easier.

 ## Installation